microsoft/rnx-kit/text/0002-react-native-standard-api.md

 ### Modularity

 We want to avoid introducing unused modules and adding unnecessary bloat to the app bundle.
-The standard API should therefore be broken down into small modules that can be installed separately.
+The standard API must therefore be broken down into smaller modules that can be installed separately.
 These modules are installed by autolinking, and must therefore be explicitly added to an app's `package.json`.

-For example, if you want to use `BatteryManager` you should not need to import the whole `rn-standard-api` node_module, but only its dedicated `rn-standard-api/battery-manager` submodule.
+For example, if you want to use `BatteryManager` you should not need to import the whole `react-native-apis` module, but only the specific `@react-native-apis/battery-manager` submodule.

 Additionally, we want to avoid requiring that users manually add polyfills for the modules they need.
 Instead, we propose that modules that implement a part of